chpladmin/chpl-api/PENDING_RELEASE_NOTES.md

 ### New Features
 * Added "last modified date" for surveillance and non-conformities to download files
 * Move generate chart data app to quartz
+* Add developer and product contact information to 2014/2015 download file

 ### Bugs Fixed
 * Fix creation of public announcement ignoring 'public' checkbox.